thinkst/canarytools-python/docs/console_python_api_v1.rst

 =======================

 This section describes the objects returned from the various interfaces described above.
 These objects represent console entities.
-For example the :class:`Device <Device>` object encapsulates all the information related to specific device.
+For example, the :class:`Device <Device>` object encapsulates all the information related to a specific device.
 Operations can be performed on these objects too.
 See below for more information.

 .. autoclass:: Device
    :members: reboot, update, list_databundles, refresh